 SUSUMU NISHINAGA / SCIENCE PHOTO LIBRARY SUSUMU NISHINAGA / SCIENCE PHOTO LIBRARY

 Sperm production.
-Coloured scanning electron micrograph (SEM) of a longitudinal section down a freeze-fractured seminiferous tubule, the site of sperm production in the human testis.
-This tubule contains a swirl of the tails (blue) of developing sperm cells at its centre.
-The tubule is lined with a stratified epithelium containing two types of cell: Sertoli cells (red), which nourish developing sperm, and spermatogenic cells (green), from which the sperm cells form in a process known as spermatogenesis.
+Coloured scanning electron micrograph (SEM) of a transverse section across several freeze-fractured seminiferous tubules, the site of sperm production in the human testis.
+The centre of each tubule is filled with the tails (blue) of developing sperm cells.
+The tubules are lined with a stratified epithelium containing two types of cell: Sertoli cells (orange), which nourish developing sperm, and spermatogenic cells (green), from which the sperm cells form in a process known as spermatogenesis.
 After this, the sperm cells mature into their mobile form in a process known as spermiogenesis.

 Model release not required.
 Property release not required.